Scott Robinson (footballer)

-Career
+Club career

-Club
+Heart of Midlothian

-Robinson was born in Edinburgh on 12 March 1992 and attended Royal Mile Primary and Boroughmuir High School and played for Hutchison Vale Boys Club before signing his first professional contract at Hearts in April 2008.
+Robinson was born in Edinburgh on 12 March 1992 and attended Royal Mile Primary and Boroughmuir High School.
+He played for Hutchison Vale Boys Club before signing his first professional contract at Hearts in April 2008.

 He made his first team debut as a substitute on 26 April 2008, as a striker, against Inverness Caledonian Thistle in Hearts 1–0 win at Tynecastle Stadium.
 In doing so he became the youngest player in SPL history and also the youngest player to have ever played competitive football for Hearts.
-He was 16 years, 1 month and 14 days old.
+He was 16 years, one month and 14 days old.
 He was given a new contract on 14 July 2008, extending his stay until 2011.

-Robinson spent the following season playing reserve and under 19 fixtures to gain experience.
-He returned to first team football on 26 September 2009, against Hamilton as a substitute, going on to score his first competitive goal for Hearts in a 1–1 draw with Rangers at Ibrox on 23 January 2010.
+Robinson spent the following season playing reserve and under-19 fixtures to gain experience.
+He returned to first-team football on 26 September 2009 against Hamilton as a substitute, going on to score his first competitive goal for Hearts in a 1–1 draw with Rangers at Ibrox on 23 January 2010.
 He made 14 appearances in total that season.

-Having impressed during his four first team appearances during the 2010–11 season, Robinson was awarded a new two-year deal, extending his stay until 2013.
-Robinson featured during pre-season in Germany for the 2011–12 season and began to establish himself as a regular under new manager Paulo Sergio at the start of the season, in a new central midfield role.
+Having impressed during his four first-team appearances during the 2010–11 season, Robinson was awarded a new two-year deal, extending his stay until 2013.
+Robinson featured during pre-season in Germany for the 2011–12 season, and began to establish himself as a regular under new manager Paulo Sergio at the start of the season in a new central midfield role.
 He made his European debut against Tottenham Hotspur at White Hart Lane.
 He played as a substitute as Hearts won the 2012 Scottish Cup Final.